roopeshvs/old.roopeshvs.github.io/content/posts/sherlock.md

 <a target='_blank'><img src='https://i.postimg.cc/L4rXh8xg/fb.png' border='0' alt='fb'/></a>
 </p>

-Only when the search engines were allowed to link to one's facebook profile, the requests to that profile returned `200 OK` otherwise even when a user with that username existed on facebook the response was `404 NOT FOUND`.
+Only when the search engines were allowed to link to one's facebook profile at `facebook.com/{username}`, the requests to that profile returned `200 OK` otherwise even when a user with that username existed on facebook the response was `404 NOT FOUND`.
 This is why the status code approach was inconsistent.

 One of the trivial ways to bypass this issue would be to login to facebook and then check for the username.
 However, for Sherlock, authenticating is not an option!

-Only if there was a profile path that shows the login page if the username existed not caring about the search engine option, I thought to myself.
+Only if there was a profile path that shows the login page if the username existed not caring about the search engine option, I thought to myself and wondered.
 With turning on and off the privacy option on my facebook profile, I started testing various paths like `/about`, `/images`, `/photo` and their responses.

-Few minutes into the search I stumbled upon `/videos` and I was able to see my expectations come alive. `facebook.com/{username}/videos` only responded with `This page isn't available` when the username actually did not exist on facebook.
+Few minutes into the search I stumbled upon `/videos` and I was able to see my expectations come alive. `facebook.com/{username}/videos` showed the login page when the username existed and only responded with `This page isn't available` when the username was not yet taken on Facebook.

-The resource file was updated to check for an error message & use the `/videos` path and voila!
+[The site resource file was updated to check](https://github.com/sherlock-project/sherlock/pull/737) for an error message & use the `/videos` path and voila!
 This now allows Sherlock to check if a username is on facebook without authentication and irrespective of the search engine privacy option they've opted to go with.

 ```json
 "Facebook": {